 There are many examples of public goods coming out as a byproduct of the commercial process.
 For example, while internet came to be as a by-product of military research, private IT corporations are jointly working on improving it, as the shared worldwide information infrastructure benefits them all.
 IT industry produced organizations such as IETF that come up with standards that everyone communicating over the internet is aught to use.

-So, if IT industry can develop internet into a high-speed information highway we know today, there is no reason why climate science can come up with a system of tackling climate change, while producing many useful things as such system is being developed.
-The only difference between two industries is that everyone wants to work in the IT industry, while nobody is currently interested in climate science.
+So, if IT industry can develop internet into a high-speed information highway we know today, there is no reason why climate science can’t come up with a system of tackling climate change, while producing many other useful things while such system is being developed.
+The only difference between IT industry and climate science is that everyone wants to work in the IT industry, while hardly anyone is currently interested in climate science.
 And money is probably the key.

 5. Focus on solving non-controversial issues related to climate change